 In 1890, entrepreneur William Love began work on a planned community just north of the city of Niagara Falls.
 The plan included residential homes, commercial and industrial areas, hydroelectric generation from Niagara Falls to power his "Model City," and a shipping lane to bypass the falls.
 He found interested investors in both America and England.

 The project was abandoned after the "panics" of 1893 and 1906 frightened investors and Westinghouse built a hydroelectric plant that made proximity to the falls less important.
 In subsequent years, the mile of incomplete shipping lane (the canal) came to be used as a municipal landfill.

 In the 1940's Hooker Chemical used the property as a chemical dump and, later, acquired it.
 In 1951, the Niagara Falls City School District sought the property for the construction of two schools.
 For $1, Hooker deeded the land to the school board with a limited liability clause and the understanding that chemical waste was buried to grade level.
-The construction of two schools in 1954 and neighborhoods in 1957, breached the landfill.
+Construction, of two schools in 1954 and neighborhoods in 1957, breached the landfill.
 In the subsequent years, notable rain events saturated the dump, leaching chemicals and foul odors into schools, yards, and basements.

 The extent of the problem didn't become fully understood until 1976 —after a generation of families had raised and schooled their children, and suffered serious health issues, including cancer.
 Two years later, Love Canal became the country's first Superfund site.
 The cleanup took over 20 years.